 FACE COVERINGS AND SOCIAL DISTANCING

-Per DCFS regulations, face masks must be worn by children and adults during arrival and dismissal times and while in common areas of the school building.
-Hobson’s Director and Teachers will be required to wear face masks at all times when working with children and when keeping a distance of at least 6 feet is not possible.
+Masking Per DCFS regulations, face masks must be worn by children and adults during arrival and dismissal times and while in common areas of the school building.
+Hobson’s Director and Teachers will be required to wear face masks at all times.

 To comply with the cleaning requirements, Hobson School will ensure the required cleaning solutions will be well stocked and available in all areas of the school.
 There will also be increased cleaning procedures throughout the day, between part-day sessions, and at the end of the day.